You know it’s high time to start cross-functional collaboration when:

 Since the industry is an entirely different ballgame—tasks could be as simple as helping clients install a checkout tool to something as complex as coordinating shipments across multiple states, stores, and time zones—Adi needed multi-skilled team members to tackle these different sets of challenges.

-On top of excelling at their core skill sets and working with other members, they also need to understand the three-tier alcohol distribution system and tech platforms such as Slack and Zendesk.
+On top of excelling at their core skill sets and working with other members, they also need to understand the three-tier alcohol distribution system and tech platforms such as Zendesk and use one of the best apps for Slack for small business.

 By cross-training his employees, any member can serve as a single point of contact for clients.